 Tutorial: Adding tests

-target that uses it, even incorporating a shared logging_lib
+target that uses it, even incorporating a shared logging_lib.
+Now, let's

 tests helps us catch bugs early and refactor with confidence.